Google Ads for eCommerce: 13 Strategies to Boost Conversion 2025

 Be well-prepared for key selling seasons

-Many brands wait until just three to four weeks before their peak sales season to seek assistance in doubling or tripling their revenue, but this approach is very risky.
+Many brands wait until just three to four weeks before the peak sales season to seek help in doubling or tripling their revenue, but this approach can be risky.

 True success often comes from a well-structured campaign that can scale gradually, rather than relying on last-minute changes.